kevindierkx/elicit/readme.md

-## PCextreme API
+## KevinDierkx Elicit

-The PCextreme API component is a REST API toolkit for PHP.
+The Elicit component is a API toolkit for PHP.

 ### Usage Instructions